 Ant has gone on to say how ashamed and mortified he was.

-In January 2018 Chris Tarrant was fined £6,000 and banned from driving for a year after he admitted drink driving after a lunchtime visit.
+In January 2018, TV presenter Chris Tarrant was fined £6,000 and banned from driving for a year after he admitted drink driving after a lunchtime visit to a local pub.

 He had drunk in the pub, bar staff became concerned and called the police and he was breathalysed at his home address before providing an evidential reading of 50 micrograms of alcohol in 100 millilitres of breath in the police station.

-It was reported in the Guardian at the time of the sentence that Mr Tarrant had offered his apologies for taking the decision to drive that day.
-It was said to the Court that he did not think he was over the limit, but he was and had made a mistake.
-He accepted through his Counsel that he should not have driven.
+It was reported in The Guardian at the time of the sentence that Mr Tarrant had offered his apologies for taking the decision to drive that day.
+It was said to the Court that he did not think he was over the limit; he was over the limit, he had made a mistake and Mr Tarrant accepted through his Counsel that he should not have driven.